coderiders22/Syncoop-extension/README.md

    ```
    This starts the Syncloop server at `http://localhost:8080`.
 Verify by opening `http://localhost:8080` in your browser to ensure the Syncloop UI Editor loads correctly.

+> [!CAUTION]
-**Important**: The server must be running before launching the extension.
+The server must be running before launching the extension.
 Keep the terminal with `http-server` active during use.

 ### Step 2: Open a Workspace
 Open a folder in VS Code (`File > Open Folder`) to enable configuration saving.